-- Students must complete a minimum of 25 percent of their programs of study in residency at IBMC. - If transfer credits are awarded, tuition charges for those courses are waived evaluation, the institution will grant appropriate credit, reduce the program length proportionately, notify the student and Veterans Affairs in writing of this decision, and adjust invoicing of the VA accordingly.
+- Students must complete a minimum of 25 percent of their programs of study in residency at IBMC. - If transfer credits are awarded, tuition charges for those courses are waived

 Only Directors of Education can make credit award decisions.
 The award of credit will constitute meeting attendance requirements for such courses), and the posted grade transfer credit) will not be utilized in the calculation of cumulative GPA Grade Point Average).